 Normally you should choose Front L/R, which is the default setting.

-Selecting 48 kHz / 44.1 kHz Audio: To switch between 48 kHz and 44.1 kHz sample rate audio you must configure your SoundWire Server appropriately.
-On Windows 7/8/10 set the sample rate for your speaker output to 48000 or 44100 in the Windows “Manage Audio Devices” control panel (in the control panel click on “Speakers”, select Properties, Advanced).
+Selecting 48 kHz / 44.1 kHz Audio: To switch between 48 kHz and 44.1 kHz sample rate audio you must configure your SoundWire Server computer appropriately.
+On Windows 7/8/10 set the sample rate for your speaker output to 48000 or 44100 in the Windows Sound control panel (right click on the small speaker icon 🔊 in the bottom right of the screen, select Playback tab, find your speakers in the list, click Properties, Advanced).
 When done restart SoundWire Server.
 On Linux and Raspberry Pi define environment variable SOUNDWIRE_SERVER_SAMPLE_RATE giving it the value 48000 or 44100.
 Make sure to configure the Linux Pulse Audio sample rate to match, otherwise sample rate conversion will be required, reducing audio quality and placing extra load on the CPU (see Linux README.txt).
 When done restart Pulse Audio and SoundWire Server.
 Note that using the 48 kHz setting may reduce sound quality for typical audio sources like web sites and MP3 files because sample rate conversion from 44.1 to 48 kHz is required.
 However some Android devices may need 48 kHz audio to enable low-latency audio support.
 Unless you know your audio source material is 48 kHz you should use 44.1 kHz audio in SoundWire Server (the server will warn you about this when it starts, one time only).
 An exception to this rule is if your Android device supports low-latency audio at 48 kHz and you want to minimize latency, then you should configure the server for 48 kHz (see the description of the Android Native Audio setting above for details).

 Network Port #: To change the network port number used by SoundWire Server set the environment variable SOUNDWIRE_SERVER_PORT to the desired number and restart SoundWire Server (see instructions for setting environment variables in Windows here).
 You must then set the same port number in the SoundWire Android app, under advanced settings.
 You can also enter the port number after the server address separated by a colon or comma, e.g. 192.168.9.149:50000 or 192.168.9.149,50000.
 Soundwire also uses the next port number (one higher) for auto locate.
 You can use command line parameters to set the port number when starting SoundWire Server instead of the environment variable, see “Multiple Audio Channels Using Multiple Network Ports” below.